Skip to content

 10 Compliance Tips for Corporate Christmas Gifts

 Corporate gift-giving peaks at Christmas.
-It's tricky knowing where bribery starts and goodwill ends.
-Here are some tips to help you stay both legal and festive.
+It's tricky to know where bribery starts and goodwill ends.
+Here are some tips to help you stay legal and festive.

 Many high-profile employers have come across as heavy-handed with their attitude to Christmas gifts.
-Remember the council ban on presents for hard-working bin-men?
+Remember the council ban on presents for hard-working bin-men a few years ago?

 "Refuse collectors have been told not to accept alcohol and tips from residents over the festive period.
 They were asked to sign anti-bribery agreements preventing them accepting such gifts although sweets and biscuits are allowed.
 One resident complained the rules were mean-spirited and petty - 'Why would anyone want to bribe a binman anyway?'"